Skip to content

 This module contains functions to:

-1. download versions of the GBIF backbone taxonomy and NCBI taxonomy databases, and
+1. download versions of the GBIF backbone taxonomy database, and

-2. build and index SQLite3 databases of those datasets for use in local taxon validation.
+2. build and index SQLite3 databases of this dataset for use in local taxon validation.

 The functions also store the timestamp of each database version in the SQLite3 files, so that datasets can include a taxonomy timestamp.